Find out what circumstances are covered by auto insurance.

-- Gather information: Record any important information that may be needed for insurance.
+- Gather information.
+Record any important information that may be needed for insurance.
 If you can, write down the details of the accident while it’s fresh in your mind and take photos, or have someone take them for you.

-- Decide who to call: Call emergency services first if necessary, and call the police non-emergency line within 24 hours to report the accident.
+- Decide who to call.
+Call emergency services first if necessary, and call the police non-emergency line within 24 hours to report the accident.
 It’s also important that you call your insurer as soon as reasonably possible.
 The insurer can usually arrange a tow truck, approve the cost of towing if needed, and may also be able to approve necessary repairs quickly.

-- Wait at the scene: Unless it is unsafe, you shouldn’t leave the scene until towing has been arranged.
+- Wait at the scene.
+Unless it is unsafe, you shouldn’t leave the scene until towing has been arranged.
 If your car is damaged, you shouldn’t attempt to drive it away.
 Doing so might cause further damage and jeopardize your claim.

-Will I be fined?
+Will I be fined for hitting an object?

 Generally not; car accidents themselves are not a fineable offense.
 However, the driving that causes them might be.
 If you do get fined after running into a pole or a tree it’s probably for the traffic infringement that led to the accident, rather than the accident itself.
 Fines are not covered by car insurance.